danielpetri1/bbb-recording-exporter/README.md

 Do the same for the file `lib/interval_tree.rb`, moving it to `/usr/local/bigbluebutton/core/lib/recordandplayback`.

 After a session is over and the presentation is processed, the script will begin to export the recording as a single video file.
-It can be accessed and downloaded at https://`your.bbb.hostname`/presentation/`meeting-id`/meeting.mp4 once rendering completes.
+It can be accessed and downloaded at https://`your.bbb.hostname`/presentation/`meeting-id`/meeting.mp4 once rendering completes, or directly in the Greenlight interface.

 The meeting's ID is the alphanumeric string following the 2.3 in the recording's URL.